lorn-jaeger/GEE-Wildfire-Data/README.md

  - Service Usage Consumer

  We then created an oath account for google drive access.
- - APIs & Services/Credentials/+Create credentials
+We need to create an OAuth account for Google Drive access.
+In the top right hamburger menu select:
-	- configure OAuth screen, must be a desktop app
+ - APIs & Services/Credentials/+Create credentials/OAuth client ID
 	- OAuth client ID
-		- select Desktop App and give it a name.
+		- first configure OAuth screen.
+Select Desktop App and give it a name.
-		- keep the Client ID and Client secret in a text file for later use.
+		- keep track of the Client ID and Client secret, we will need those later.
-		- click download JSON from this screen, rename it to credentials.json, and move it to the head of the project.
+		- click download JSON from this screen, these are your credentials.

  TODO: enable apis